-Each director is expected to devote sufficient time, energy and attention to ensure diligent performance of his or her duties and to attend all Board committee and stockholders' meetings.
-In 2006 the Board of Directors met ten times and acted by written consent three times.
-Other than Brad Boston, all directors attended or participated in at least 75% of the meetings of the Board or Committees on which they served during the year ended December 31, 2006.
-In 2006, Mr. Boston attended 60% of the meetings of the Board and did not attend any meetings of the Compensation Committee.
+Each director is expected to devote sufficient time, energy and attention to ensure diligent performance of his or her duties and to attend all Board, committee and stockholders' meetings.
+In 2007 the Board of Directors met 15 times and did not act by written consent.
+Other than Mr. Richard Anderson and Mr. Brad Boston, all directors attended or participated in at least 75% of the meetings of the Board or committees on which they served during the year ended December 31, 2007.
+In 2007, Mr. Anderson attended 67% of the meetings of the Board and Mr. Boston attended 27% of the meetings of the Board and 30% of the meetings of the Compensation Committee.